ARMmbed/uvisor/docs/api/QUICKSTART.md

 {
     while (true) {
         led = !led;
-        Thread::wait(500);
+        wait(0.5);
     }
 }
 ```

-This simple application just blinks an LED from the main thread, which is created by default by the OS.
+This application blinks an LED from the main thread, which the OS creates by default.

 ---